DZakh-forks/sentio-benchmark/README.md

 ‡ Subsquid is missing about 87% of blocks
 †† Envio implementation uses HyperSync technology
 ‡‡ Envio implementation uses HyperSync technology
-§ Ponder claims to support trace indexing but fails to capture any records in practice
+§ Ponder claims trace-level support, but implementation struggles with capturing traces in our testing configuration

 ### Data Completeness